gsuberland/altium_jlcpcb_libraries/README.md

 - Temperature Coefficient
 - Temperature Rating

+Capacitor footprints are named `CAP-[SIZE]`, e.g. `CAP-0805`.

+### Inductors

+Each inductor has the following parameters populated if they are present in the JLCPCB/LCSC parametric data, in addition to the common parameters:

+- Inductance
+- Tolerance
+- Rated Current
+- Saturation Current
+- DC Resistance
+- Self-Resonant Frequency
+- Q Factor

+Inductor footprints are named `IND-[SIZE]`, e.g. `IND-0805`.

 ## Footprints

-Each component references a footprint named with the format `TYPE-SIZE`, e.g. `RES-0603` or `CAP-0805`.
+Each component references a footprint named with the format `TYPE-SIZE`, e.g. `RES-0603` or `IND-0805`.
 These footprint references are configured to be sourced from any library, so you can create an appropriate footprint with the correct name in any PcbLib in your project and Altium will automatically pick it up and use it for every single part of that type and size.

 Footprints are **not included** in this repository - this is a conscious choice.
 Even though the component package sizes are standardised, each PCB designer has their own specific preferences and requirements in terms of exact footprint specifications.